raoshashank/academic-kickstart/content/project/DRLND/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: ""
+  caption: "First Team from NITK to qualify for ABU-Robocon (National Level)"
-  focal_point: ""
+  focal_point: Center"
-  preview_only: True
+  preview_only: false

 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.